About going on to doctoral studies

 Completion requirements and number of years required to complete the course

-To complete a doctoral program, students must be enrolled for at least three years, earn the required credits, and write a doctoral thesis.
-This is required for all graduate schools.
+To complete a doctoral program, it is necessary to be enrolled for at least three years, acquire the required credits, and write a doctoral dissertation.
+This is mandatory in all graduate schools.

 The number of years required to complete a doctoral program varies greatly depending on the graduate school.
-The following table shows the completion rate within the standard period of study (the percentage of students who completed the program and wrote a doctoral thesis in three years) from 2010 to 2014.
+The completion rate within the standard period of study (the percentage of students who completed their doctoral dissertation and wrote their dissertation in three years) for the academic years 2010-2014 is shown in the following table.

 humanities societyEducational systemlaw and politicsEconomics